hollanderbart/NPO-Live-Apple-TV-4/README.md

+## IS NOT WORKING
+This project isn't maintained anymore and because of this it doesn't work for almost a year now.
+Luckely a other developer maintains it now.
+Go to his project to check it out! (https://github.com/hollanderbart/NPO-Live)

 # NPO Live

 NPO Live is an unofficial Apple TV application for watching NPO channels live, as we think using Airplay is not just ‘good enough’.
 [Source](http://www.iculture.nl/nederlandse-apple-tv-apps-omroepen-tv-aanbieders/) (Dutch)